-The Bill of Rights contained in the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996) applies to all law, and binds the legislature, the executive, the judiciary and all organs of state.
+The Bill of Rights contained in the Constitution (108:1996) applies to all law, and binds the legislature, the executive, the judiciary and all organs of state.

 Section 24 (TABLE 8) in the Bill of Rights places a duty on the state to implement reasonable legislative and other measures in order to protect water resources, to ensure that it is not harmful to anyone's health and wellbeing.
 "Other measures", in this case, includes the roll-out and implementation of eutrophication management strategy to protect water resources and, to ensure that it is not harmful to anyone's health and wellbeing.